stcr/subscribe-to-comments-reloaded/src/readme.txt

 = Aaargh!
 Were did all my subscriptions go? =
 No panic.
 If you upgraded from 1.6 or earlier to 2.0+, you need to deactivate/activate StCR, in order to update the DB structure.
 After the version 180212 a fix was applied so that you can see all the subscriptions.

-= How do I create a 'real' management page? =
-Please refer to [this page](https://github.com/stcr/subscribe-to-comments-reloaded/wiki/KB#create-a-real-management-page) for a detailed step-by-step description on how to do that

 = Can I customize the layout of the management page? = Yes, each HTML tag has a CSS class or ID that you can use to change its position or look-and-feel.